Commuter Benefits

 How it works

-Note: The IRS has a requirement that commuter claims must be submitted within 180 days of incurring the expense.
+Reimbursement deadline: Per IRS regulations, all commuter claims must be submitted within 180 days of the date the expense was incurred.

 -